History of the Jews in Innsbruck: Richard Berger

 The chairman of the Jewish Community, Richard Berger had previously been asked by the Gestapo to postpone his intended departure from Innsbruck as his role was needed in the Jewish Community of Innsbruck.
 Berger was apprehended at his home and taken outside the city near the riverbank.
 He was forced out of the car and beaten in the head with pistols and fists and then stoned to death.
 His body was thrown into the River Inn and one of the SS men shot Berger in the head as he was floating.

 Dr. Wilhelm Bauer

 Dr. Wilhelm Bauer was the Head of the Jewish trade organisation in Innsbruck.
 Perpetrators broke into his apartment and ordered Bauer to get dressed and go with them.
 Bauer was attacked at the front of his building, being hit in the head by multiple pistols and stabbed until he collapsed.
 Wounded badly, Bauer made his way back up to his apartment where his wife was unable to call for help as the telephone cable had been broken.
 Bauer died in an ambulance on his way to the hospital.

 Richard Graubart

 Engineer, Richard Graubart was stabbed in the back with an SS dagger and collapsed.
 A doctor was called but Graubart died before the doctor arrived.
 The offenders locked his wife and daughter in the room next door.
+His family, including his son the musician Michael Graubart, later escaped to England.